 Being free – not many of the following resources are dance lessons in the traditional sense.
 There are online dance programs and DVDs you can order and download, but you have to pay for those and we will have an article on them here soon.
 If you are after some resources for older kids, check out our article with links to the Best Free Online Dance Classes and Tutorials for School Age Kids which will open in a new tab for you to view later.

-Click here to go straight to a playlist on Youtube of dance classes by Dance Parent 101.
-Don’t forget to subscribe to get notifications as the library is growing and should have twenty videos up soon!
+Click here to go straight to a playlist on Youtube of dance classes by Move Dance Learn.
+Don’t forget to subscribe to get notifications when new tutorials go up!

-I love teaching and having experience as a professional dancer and dance teacher as well as a primary school teacher and now mum to 4 kids (who you get to see in the videos) I decided to create a series of free online dance and movement classes for kids.
+And so because I love teaching and was a professional dancer, a dance teacher and a primary school teacher before becoming a mom to 4 kids (some of who you get to see in the videos) I decided to create a series of free online dance and movement classes for kids.
 They were first aimed at toddlers and preschoolers, but when I tested them on my kids, they all loved to join in.
 The lessons involve a warm-up and cool down and in between, I explore creative dance and movement and even play a game at the end to go over what we have learned.

-These lessons are similar to what you might find in a creative movement or dance class and what I would teach in an educational school classroom setting.
-Learning outcomes are provided as well as blog page with extra educational links and ideas for learning that can be explored from just this one online dance class!
+These lessons are based on movements and activities you would find in a one on one live, creative movement dance class and are similar to what I would teach in an educational school or classroom setting.
+Children learn to improvise and create movement with their bodies based on themes that have been selected to ignite the imagination.
+Learning outcomes are provided as well as an article on www.movedancelearn.com with extra educational links and ideas for learning that can be explored from just this one online dance class!

 Best for all toddlers and preschoolers.